Aggregation of Published Non-Uniform Axial Power Data for Phase II of the OECD/NEA AI/ML Critical Heat Flux Benchmark: Data Collection and Organization

 \subsection{Dataset Structure}

 The quantities were saved in separate (uniform and non-uniform) \texttt{XML} files which are easily readable by computer scripts, see Table~\ref{tab:2} that describes the saved quantities.
-The \texttt{XML} files can be accessed in \cite{bourisaw2025_data}.
+The open-source \texttt{XML} files can be accessed in \cite{bourisaw2025_data}.
+Such database can be used to develop and validate predictive CHF models, in particular with respect to the effect of axial power distribution.